gorbatiiivan/doslauncher/README.md

-# doslauncher
+# µlauncher (old name "doslauncher")

-doslauncher is a small, portable with a minimal GUI launcher for eXo collections(eXoDOS V5,eXoWin3x,eXoScummVM)
+µlauncher is a small, portable with a minimal GUI launcher for eXo collections(eXoDOS V5,eXoWin3x V2)